rgwood/ScriptCompiler/README.md

 ## To-do

+- [ ] better extraction of embedded resources. enumerate all embedded resources
+- [ ] systemd: set working directory = executable directory
+- [ ] systemd: detect user based on file location. if in `/home/foo/`, the user is `foo`
+- [ ] Windows: automatically add compiled dir to path: `Environment.SetEnvironmentVariable("Path", newPath, EnvironmentVariableTarget.User);`
+- [ ] Windows: get it running as a Windows Service
+- [ ] add screenshots/examples to readme
+- [ ] Use a CLI framework.
+System.CommandLine?
+Cocona?
-- [ ] Get this working as a Systemd service
+- [x] Get this working as a Systemd service
 - [x] Embed Scripts.csproj.
 Write it to scripts directory as needed
 - [x] read .env file
 - [x] read scripts directory from env var